Performance and scalability checklist for Blob storage

 To copy blobs across storage accounts, use the Put Block From URL operation.
 This operation copies data synchronously from any URL source into a block blob.
 Using the

-Put Block from URL operation can significantly reduce required bandwidth when you are migrating data across storage accounts.
-Because the copy operation takes place on the service side, you do not need to download and re-upload the data.
+Put Block from URL operation can significantly reduce required bandwidth when you're migrating data across storage accounts.
+Because the copy operation takes place on the service side, you don't need to download and re-upload the data.

 To copy data within the same storage account, use the Copy Blob operation.
 Copying data within the same storage account is typically completed quickly.